Alan Ricard

 Alan Cardell Ricard (born January 17, 1977) is an American former professional football player who was a fullback in the National Football League (NFL) for the Baltimore Ravens and Detroit Lions.
 He played college football for the Louisiana–Monroe Warhawks.

-Early years
+Early life

 Ricard attended Amite High Magnet School.
 As a senior, he played linebacker, registering 117 tackles and 14 sacks, while helping the team finish with a 15–0 record and win the class 4-A title.
 He received All-district honors.

 He accepted a football scholarship from the University of Louisiana at Monroe.
 He did not have any playing time as a freshman.
 As a sophomore, he was the team's second leading rusher with 52 carries for 189 yards and one touchdown, while making 6 catches for 42 yards.

 As a junior, he collected 62 carries for 183 yards, 3 rushing touchdowns and 9 receptions for 42 yards.
 As a senior, he led the team with 100 carries for 399 yards and seven touchdowns.
 He was fourth on the team with 9 catches for 82 yards and one touchdown.